jamesrwilliams/sapphire-skin/README.md

 Sapphire is the new theme for the University of Gloucestershire Students' Union website.
 Built on Zurb Foundation 5 it brings the Unions' website up-to-date embracing a new responsive clean design.

+## How to Contribute

+Join our slack team suwebteam.slack.com to join the discussion and suggest new ideas and developments.

+## Changelogs

+## Development Blog

 ## MSL Dependencies

 The following files are referenced in the template files under the MSL Snippets and Scripts and resources: